Roger Schibli, PhD Paul Scherrer Institut, Switzerland

-This two-year Petersen Project will explore the safety of a novel radionuclide for more effective treatment of NETs.
-Despite the effectiveness of PRRT to prolong survival, many patients will be diagnosed with metastases a few years later.
-Schibli and colleagues will develop a new therapy based on terbium radionuclides (161Tb), which have distinct radioactive properties, compared to Lu 177.
-The researchers will evaluate the ability of 161Tb-DOTATOC to kill single cancer cells and tiny metastases in a pre-clinical setting before they proceed with the first-in-man study.
-They theorize that this type of therapy will result in a paradigm shift in the treatment of NETs.
+Despite the effectiveness of PRRT to prolong NET survival, many patients will be diagnosed with metastases a few years later.
+This two-year Petersen Investigator Project explored the safety of a novel radionuclide for a more effective PRRT treatment.
+Schibli and colleagues developed a new therapy based on terbium radionuclides (161Tb), which have distinct radioactive properties, compared to Lu 177.
+The researchers evaluated the improved ability of 161Tb-DOTATOC to kill NET cells in a pre-clinical setting before they proceed with the first-in-man study.
+They theorize that this new therapy may result in a paradigm shift in the PRRT treatment of NETs

 Schibli developed a different radionuclide-biomolecule, that uses terbium-161 (161Tb) instead of lutetium-177 (177Lu), bound to DOTATOC.
 The 161Tb-molecules were then applied to two NET patients in a clinical pilot study to investigate its distribution in the body.

 Due to its different radiation-emitting properties, he found that 161Tb-labeled molecules are more effective in killing cancer cells and that killing single cancer cells could represent a paradigm shift in the treatment of neuroendocrine cancer.
 This may provide patients with a more sustainable therapy option.